On generating series of finitely presented operads: Operads and trees

-Let us explain the notion of divisibility of shuffle monomials.
-We say that a monomial $v$ is divisible by a monomial $w$ if there exists a labeled subtree $u$ inside $v$ isomorphic to $w$ as a labeled tree and such that the local order of the minima of the leaves that can be reached to the inputs of a subtree $u$ inside $v$ is isomorphic to the order of leaves in $w$.
-In other words, if we attach to the input labeled by $i$ in $w$ the minimum $n_i$ of the leaves in the corresponding subtree of $v$ (the subtree coming to this input in $u\subset v$) the following inequalities should be satisfied: $i<j \Rightarrow n_i<n_j$.
+Let us explain the notion of divisibility of shuffle trees.
+Suppose that $u$ is a labeled subtree of a shuffle tree $v$.
+Then one can consider $u$ as a shuffle tree if we assign to each input $i$ of $u$ the minimum $n_i$ of the leaves of the subtree $v_i$ of $v$ grafted to $i$.
+We say that a monomial $v$ is divisible by a monomial $w$ if there exists a labeled subtree $u$ of $v$ which is isomorphic to $w$ as a shuffle tree, that is, $u$ is isomorphic to $w$ as a labeled tree and the isomorphism induces also the isomorphism of the ordered sets of leaves of $u$ and $w$.

 Figure~\ref{pic::shuffle_monom} provides an example of divisibility of shuffle monomials.
 In the shuffle monomial represented by the left tree we encircle a subtree with one internal edge.
 This subtree is a divisor of the left monomial.
 The tree in the middle is the encircled divisor where the leaves are numbered by the minima of the corresponding subtrees.
-The right tree represents a shuffle monomial where we put the subsequent numbers on leaves according to their local ordering.
+The right tree represents a shuffle monomial where we put the subsequent numbers on the leaves according to their local ordering.
 Thus we see that the shuffle monomial

 is divisible by